Equity & Diversity

 Minneapolis, MN 55455

 "The Department of Political Science at the University of Minnesota is strongly committed to all forms of inclusion and diversity, including varieties of personal experiences, circumstances and worldviews that arise from differences in ethnicity, race, gender, sexuality, indigeneity, economic class, religion, different abilities, culture and geography.
 We take pride in the diverse backgrounds and experiences of our faculty and students, and we strive to create an intellectual environment in which individuals with diverse views, experiences, and cultural backgrounds come together."
-Howard Lavine, Diversity Committee Chair
+Howard Lavine, Professor of Political Psychology

 Concentration in Power, Equity, and Diversity